ASO A/B Testing

 | 50,000 | +2,000 downloads | +7,500 downloads | +30,500 downloads |

-These scenarios show the download impact of +4%, +15%, and +61% lifts at different download levels.
-Use them to size the opportunity before producing the test assets and measuring the result in App Store or Google Play data.
+This table shows the download impact of +4%, +15%, and +61% lifts at different download levels.
+Use it to size the opportunity before producing the test assets and measuring the result in App Store or Google Play data.

 Fastest Workflow: Turn ASO Ideas Into Test-Ready Screenshots